How to contest a will?

 Can I get legal aid to contest a will?

 Legal aid can help meet the costs of legal advice, mediation and representation in a court or tribunal if people cannot afford to pay for legal costs and the case is eligible for legal aid.
 However, not all legal advice is covered by the legal aid scheme and unfortunately, these sorts of cases are not eligible.
-That said, if there are good prospects of success it is possible to instruct solicitors on a ‘pay at end’ basis (i.e. from inheritance) or using ‘no win no fee’ agreements if funding is a problem.
+That said, if there are good prospects of success it is possible to instruct solicitors on a 'pay at end' basis (i.e. once you have received inheritance) or using 'no win no fee' agreements if funding is a problem.
 It may also be possible to claim on existing insurance policies for the cost of legal advice or obtain insurance.

 Defending a contested will the UK

 The validity of a will can be challenged on several grounds in England and Wales and the people who benefit under the terms of the will often want to defend such a challenge to protect their inheritance.
 Their success very much depends on thoroughly investigating and assessing the validity of the will.
 This can be an expensive piece of litigation that could have serious financial consequences.
 It is therefore sensible to seek advice on the issue of costs from the outset to protect your position.